Exeter-Clojurians/exeter-clojurians.github.io/cryogen/resources/templates/md/posts/2015-08-25-satisfaction.md

 The conversation turned to User Interface implementation.
 Generally UI's are very well suited to Objects relying on mutation, so trying to implement them in a functional way can be quite unsatisfying.

+# So long Dom!

+We said goodbye to Dom who is off to start the Leicester Clojurian chapter.
+Good luck and all the best!